 - They stalk you on social media.

-Signs You Could Be Mistaken
+Signs You Might Be Mistaken About Your Nosy Neighbor

-- You have no proof whatsoever that they are spying.
+- You have no proof whatsoever that they are spying

-- It’s an unsubstantiated feeling.
+- It’s an unsubstantiated feeling

-- You’ve had similar experiences in other places you’ve lived.
+- You’ve had similar experiences in other places you’ve lived

 - You think the whole street is spying on you.